AlexsLemonade/scpca-portal/api-examples/README.md

 > Computed Files are deprecated and will be removed in a future release.
 Please use CCDL Datasets for ready to download workflows.

 > [!NOTE]
 > Computed Files are downloads that managed by the CCDL.
-These are provided as "ready to download" adn configured by modality, file format, merged and bulk options.
+These are provided as "ready to download" and configured by modality, file format, merged and bulk options.

 #### Bash
 - [Download Project in Bash](./download-project.sh)